veeto

 Summary

-Before granting an exemption, lead agencies must hold public meetings to gather community input and publish notices in local newspapers.
-Agencies must file exemption notices with both the Office of Land Use and Climate Innovation and county clerks, demonstrating their ability to secure necessary funding and approvals within one year.
-The exemption provisions would expire on January 1, 2032, allowing for evaluation of their effectiveness.
+Lead agencies must conduct public meetings to gather community input before determining exemption eligibility.
+Upon approval, agencies file notices with the Office of Land Use and Climate Innovation and county clerks.
+The exemption provisions expire on January 1, 2032, requiring projects to secure necessary funding and approvals within one year of filing for exemption.

 Key Dates